Why Do You Feel Guilty After Divorce?

 2. Acknowledge what you did wrong.
 Accept that you are human and are not perfect.
 It is not the first mistake that you ever made, nor will it be the last.
 The past is gone and you cannot change it.

 4. What positive experiences are you getting from feeling guilty?
 It may be a way to avoid grieving or accepting the end of your marriage.
 There may or may not be a positive reason for feeling guilty.
-Be honest with yourself when contemplating this question.
+So, be honest with yourself when contemplating this question.

-5. Seek forgiveness from all whom are involved.
-In a divorce, this may also include the children.
+5. Seek forgiveness from all who are involved.
+Also, in a divorce, this may include the children.
 You may need to ask your ex or your children for forgiveness for any part you had in the separation.
-Above all, FORGIVE YOURSELF!
+Most of all, FORGIVE YOURSELF!

 6. Learn from any mistakes that you made.
 Let go of the past and move on.
 Let go of the “should haves,” “should not haves,” “could haves” and “if only’s.”
 If you are continually asking yourself these questions you are living in the past, which means you are not creating the future you want.
 Feeling guilty over divorce keeps you stuck in the past.
 It’s time to move on.